 That agent told me something about my writing that I did not realize.
 This allowed me to examine my own skills and improve them.
 Some people would be angry that they were rejected.
 I can never thank this agent enough for his rejection because it allowed me to become a professional writer and author.

-I have had writers say to me that their material was “Their baby” or “Their blood upon the page.”
+I have had writers tell me that their material was “Their baby” or “Their blood upon the page.”
 It is neither.
 What you write is just a piece of work and it either communicated your ideas effectively of it didn’t.
 If it didn’t, it needs to be fixed.
-Still, writers can expose themselves in their work.
+Writers do expose themselves in their work.
 Even if a piece of writing is not autobiographical, the emotional reactions of the characters are often drawn from the writer’s own life experiences.
 Still, it is the presentation of the art that has been rejected, not the artist.

 Don’t think of rejections as an attack on you.
 Try to learn from them.
 However, don’t make changes to a manuscript based on every rejection or comment.
 Examine each and determine if they expose a problem in your writing or if they are just personal opinions based on someone’s taste.